s60sc/ESP32-CAM_MJPEG2SD/README.md

 This is a modified version from https://github.com/s60sc/ESP32-CAM_MJPEG2SD

+ver 2.31a
+* Fix debug mode telnet.
+Send exit string to telnet to quit on change debug mode.

 ver 2.31
 * Enable/Disable motion detection by button to save power.
 * Record button to force record to sd card even if no motion detection